amyeckert/perfecthome-react/README.md

 all images © Amy Eckert.

 A work in progress!
-This is the vanilla JS version.
+This is the React.js version.

 This is an off-shoot of my larger project called Manufacturing Home which is a photography project exploring ideas about place, comfort, class and mobility